Drax Power Station

 Each of the 12 cooling towers are 345 feet high

-As well as being an important strategic asset nationally, able to keep the lights on in more than 6 million homes, Drax Power Station is also vital to the regional economy with more than 700 people are employed at the plant throughout the year and supports over 3,200 jobs in Yorkshire and the Humber area.
+As well as being an important strategic asset nationally, able to keep the lights on in millions of homes, businesses and public sites, Drax Power Station is also vital to the regional economy with more than 700 people are employed at the plant throughout the year and supports over 3,200 jobs in Yorkshire and the Humber area.